AvolitesLtd/TitanManual/docs/remote-control/operating-the-remote.md

-## Recording Groups and Palettes
+## Recording Palettes

-You can record groups and palettes using the **Rec** button on the remote, then click a workspace button as normal.
-You can also hold down an empty button to quick record a group or palette.
+You can record palettes using the **Rec** button on the remote, then click a workspace button as normal.
+You can also hold down an empty button to quick record a palette.

 If you hold down a used palette button, the current programmer will be quick merged into the existing palette.

-*You cannot record cues using the remote.*
+*You cannot record cues or groups using the remote.*